Im2008/IanM_2025/_posts/2025-01-24-Sprint5_Blog.md

 ---

 ### Purpose of the Program
-- **Group Purpose**: The program, Scribble, manages a drawing competition with a timer, leaderboards, and guessing.
+- **Group Purpose**: The purpose of our group’s program is to create a multiplayer drawing and guessing game inspired by Scribble.io.
+This program allows players to take turns drawing while others guess the word or phrase being illustrated.
+The goal is to provide an entertaining and interactive way for people to engage in creative gameplay, fostering collaboration, quick thinking, and creativity.

 - **Individual Feature**: Timer management and saving/loading drawings.

 ### Input/Output Requests